belindamo/quartz/content/🏡 earth/Philosophy/Path to Nibbana, Johnson.md

 	2. Images
 2. Body
 	1. Tension
-	2. Tightness
-But they are so intertwined.
+	2. TightnessBut they are so intertwined.
 Mind is physically part of the body afterall.
 I think maybe, mind processes are 1+ levels above body processes described above.

 ### jhanas 5-8
 - Bhante's opinion is that when buddha refers to compassion, the state he is talking about is j5
 - He further explains that buddha did j5 every morning, with compassion as his object of meditation.
 From this state, the buddha would then survey the world for people who needed his compassion and were ready to understand his teachings.
 He saw "people who had little dust in their eyes and were ready to attain awakening"

-### cessation and nibbana
-cessation >> stopping of mental stream
+### cessation and nibbanacessation >> stopping of mental stream
 According to Johnson, nibnana is >> cessation (stopping of mental stream) and seeing dependent origination.
 Supposedly, it is an unconditioned state.
 - cessation is like a stopping of mental stream. physical ones continue
 - nibbana is like cessation + seeing dependent origination. "an unconditioned state"